exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 * ``MAX_PARTITION_FETCH_BYTES`` - It is the maximum amount of data per partition the server will return.
 The default value is **1048576**.

+* ``CONSUME_ALL_OFFSETS`` - It defines whether to consume all available offsets of topic partitions.
+If it is set to **'true'**, connector will continue polling Kafka records up until the last offset in each partition that existed when the import started.
+It overrides any count thresholds and fully catches up on the topic from the last import offset (or initial start offset).
+  Default value is **'false'**.

 * ``AS_JSON_DOC`` - (_deprecated_) It defines the way the data will be imported
   into the database.
 If set to **'true'** data will be imported as one JSON document in one column.
 Default value is **'false'**.
 When dealing with JSON